-In the case a foreign worker lost her job, can she stay in Japan ?
+In the case foreign workers change their job, can they keep visa of Japan ?

 In the case a foreign worker was working in Japan under status of residence of “engineer”.

-But, due to economic situation of the company, she got fired from the company.
+But, due to economic situation of the company, she needs to change her job.

 There are two years of residue of validity of her status of residence.